redips789/redips789.github.io/docs/spring-certification/Spring-Container-Dependency-IOC.md

 - AnnotationConfigWebApplicationContext

 ApplicationContext context = new FileSystemXmlApplicationContext("c:/knight.xml"); ApplicationContext context = new ClassPathXmlApplicationContext("knight.xml");
-ApplicationContext context = new AnnotationConfigApplicationContext( com.springinaction. knights.conf ig.KnightConf ig.c lass);
+ApplicationContext context = new AnnotationConfigApplicationContext( com.springinaction.knights.config.KnightConfig.class);

 ## Can you describe the lifecycle of a Spring Bean in an ApplicationContext?